Xamla/rosvita-documentation/source/Python_In_Rosvita_Graphs.rst

 Perhaps the Module is still highlighted in red.
 As mentioned a reason for that could be that the function which should be called is not correctly defined to use it in a ROSVITA Graph Python Module even if it is syntactically correct python code.

 The solution is to add `type hints <https://docs.python.org/3/library/typing.html>`_ to the python function which should be called by the ROSVITA Graph Module.
-Why is perhaps now the your question.
+Why, is perhaps now the your question.
 The answer is, because the ROSVITA Graph Runtime needs to know how to convert the python types into the inner ROSVITA Graph types.
 The problem is that python is a dynamic language and every variable could be any type.
 Therefore, we must help the ROSVITA Graph runtime with the type hints.
 Thus, please provided full type hints for all inputs and outputs of the python function which should be called.
 As an example please take a look into the already known file showcase_graph_instance_and_python_object.py.